RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 17 : Contoso Disaster Recovery Plan.md

 ## Challenge 17 : Contoso Disaster Recovery Plan

 ### **Lab Environment:**

-An Azure subscription with contributor rights with a pre-provisioned virtual machine.
+1. This lab consists an Azure subscription with contributor rights with a pre-provisioned virtual machine, and resource group with name **Challenge17-<inject key="DeploymentID" enableCopy="false"/>**.

+2. It is recommended to use the same resource group through out the challenge.

+3. Open a new browser window, navigate to the Azure portal with the provided URL **https://portal.azure.com** and login to the portal using the Azure credentaials provided in **Environment details** page.

 ### **Level:**  Intermediate